Find Schools

 $18,397 Avg Student Debt

-Our rankings named Dakota County Technical College the best school in Minnesota for business students working on their degree.
+Our analysis found Dakota County Technical College to be the best school for business students in Minnesota.

 Read full report on Dakota County Technical College